dokterdok/Continuity-Activation-Tool/README.md

 * [Get help using Continuity with iOS 8 and OS X (Apple Support KB)](http://support.apple.com/kb/TS5458)

 ### Changelog

+**v.1.1.2 - 2014.11.16**
+* Improved uninstallation reliability.
+It fixes a bug where the uninstaller could in some cases re-activate OS kext signature protection even if unsigned kexts are installed.
+Trim Enabler users should not use the uninstallation feature from prior versions to avoid risks of issues at boot-time.

 **v.1.1.1 - 2014.11.12**
 * Further improved reliability with systems that can't find utilities due to an irregular PATH ([#9](https://github.com/dokterdok/Continuity-Activation-Tool/issues/9))